 The Department of Medical and Molecular Genetics at Indiana University is expanding and we have two open positions!
-We offer a wide variety of clinical services and have a need for additional genetic counseling support in our medical genetics and cancer genetics programs.
+We offer a wide variety of clinical services and have a need for additional genetic counseling support in pediatric neurology and in support of our cancer genetics programs.

-The available position supporting our medical genetics clinics would be focused on providing clinical services to individuals and families for a variety of hereditary conditions and birth defects.
+The available position supporting our pediatric neurology service would be focused on providing clinical services to individuals and families for a variety of hereditary conditions with a neurogenetics focus.
 While our cancer genetics program provides clinical services for children and adults with cancer.
 Indiana University Health Physicians cancer genetic counselors also participate in the Precision Genomics Clinics.
 Both available positions also offer the opportunity to provide supervision of genetic counseling students.

 Experienced counselors and those currently enrolled in a Master’s degree program with graduation in the Spring 2019 are welcome to apply.
 Indianapolis offers miles of recreational trails and a lively and flourishing downtown giving you the ability to experience a big city life with a small town vibe (www.visitindy.com).

 We will be at the 2019 American College of Medical Genetics Annual Meeting in Seattle!
 Look for our job ads at the meeting, and make plans to connect with us while you’re there!

 Primary Duties and Responsibilities: